Best Stop Loss Order Strategy for Transacting

 Best Stop Loss Order Strategy

 If you open a trade then that would mean that you'd limit your risk to no more than $200 dollars for that specific xauusd trade.
 In which case you'd set your stoploss order at 200 or the equal number of pips based on your position size of trade that you've opened - SL Order Example - StopLoss Order - Stop Loss Order Calculator.
-The topic of risk management is a wide topic and it's explained under learn trading equity management strategies topics.
+The topic of risk management is a wide topic and it's expounded under learn trading equity management strategies topics.

 - XAUUSD Funds Management Guide - Factors to Consider When Setting Stop-Loss Orders

-- XAUUSD Equity Management Strategies Methods - Stop Loss Example - StopLoss Order - Stop Loss Order Calculator
+- XAUUSD Equity Management Strategies - Stop Loss Example - StopLoss Order - Stop Loss Order Calculator

 Stop Loss Order Example